Estimates of Dirichlet heat kernel for symmetric Markov processes: Introduction

-We now state the estimates for the transition density $p(t,x,y)$ of $Y$ with the jumping intensity kernel $J$ satisfies either the conditions {\bf (J1.2)} and {\bf (J1.3)}, or the condition {\bf(J2)} separately.
-The proof of the upper bound of Theorem \ref{T:n2.1} below is almost the same as that of \cite[(2.6)]{MR3237737} using the condition {\bf (J1.3)} instead of \cite[(1.5)]{MR3237737}.
-So we will skip the proof of the upper bound.
+Now, we state the estimates of the transition density $p(t,x,y)$ of $Y$ with the jumping intensity kernel $J$ {satisfying} either the conditions {\bf (J1.2)} and {\bf (J1.3)}, or the condition {\bf(J2)}.
+The proof of the upper bound of Theorem \ref{T:n2.1} is almost the same as that of \cite[(2.6)]{MR3237737} using the condition {\bf (J1.3)} instead of that of \cite[(1.5)]{MR3237737}.
+Thus, we skip the proof of the upper bound.
 The proof of the lower bound is given in Section \ref{sec:plbd}.